 “Very well.
 Three for thee, and then for me.”

 “If you don’t mind, be more specific.”

-The Hispanic girl smiles.
+The fae girl smiles.
 “You may ask three questions, and if I deem them acceptable, I will answer.
 Afterwards, I will ask three questions that you must answer honestly.”

 Terra doesn’t miss that she’s changed the rules, nor the slight difference at the end.
 “I’ll ask three questions, and if you choose to accept them, you must answer all three.
 Then I’ll answer those three questions you’ve already asked, honestly.”
 Knowing that the fae can’t lie makes this much easier than it otherwise would be.